batman1797/soft-posit-gitlab/README.md

-This version supports a 16-bit with one exponent bit (posit16_t).
+This version supports a 16-bit with one exponential bit (posit16_t).

 This code is tested on